zeelichsheng/systemdesign/README.md

 - Classes should be open for extension but closed for modification.

 ## Factory Method Pattern

 The factory method pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory method lets a class defer instantiation to subclasses.

 ### Principles

-- Depend upon abstrations.
+- Depend upon abstractions.
 Do not depend upon concrete classes.

+## Command Pattern

+The command pattern encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.